Chasing Accreted Structures within Gaia DR2 using Deep Learning

 We thank G. Brova, P. Hopkins, E. Kirby, R. Sanderson, and A. Wetzel for helpful discussions.
 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 This research was supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence ``Origin and Structure of the Universe."
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.

-LN is supported by the DOE under Award Number DESC0011632, and the Sherman Fairchild fellowship.
+LN is supported by the DOE under Award Number DESC0011632, the Sherman Fairchild fellowship, and the California Presidential fellowship.
 BO and TC are supported by the US Deptartment of Energy under grant number DE-SC0011640.
 ML is supported by the DOE under Award Number DESC0007968 and the Cottrell Scholar Program through the Research Corporation for Science Advancement.
 MF is supported by the Zuckerman STEM Leadership Program and in part by the DOE under grant number DE-SC0011640.
 SGK is supported by an Alfred P. Sloan Research Fellowship, NSF Collaborative Research Grant \#1715847 and CAREER grant \#1455342, and NASA grants NNX15AT06G, JPL 1589742, 17-ATP17-0214.

 This work has made use of data from the European Space Agency (ESA) mission Gaia (\url{http://www.cosmos.esa.int/gaia}), processed by the Gaia Data Processing and Analysis Consortium (DPAC, \url{http://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.